revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-12.How will you write binary data to a file ?
+12.How to write binary data to a file ?

 <details><summary><b>Show Answer</b></summary>

-"Binary" files are any files wherever the format is not created of readable characters.
+"Binary" files are any files for which the format is not created for readable characters.
 Binary files will range from image files like JPEGs or GIFs, audio files like MP3s or binary document formats like Word or PDF.
-In python by default files are opened in text mode.To open files in binary mode, once specifying a mode, add 'b' to that.
+In python, by default files are opened in text mode.
+To open files in binary mode, after specifying a mode, add 'b' to that.

 **Example**: